 Facebook Pixel

-UNDERSTANDING YOUR AYURVEDIC DOSHA: VATA, PITTA, AND KAPHA
+UNDERSTANDING AYURVEDIC DOSHA: VATA, PITTA, AND KAPHA

 Proper balance among these three Doshas is essential for good health.
 Vata Dosha is composed of Akasa (ether) and Vayu (air) Mahabhutas.
 Pitta Dosha is composed of Tejas or Agni (fire) and Ap Mahabhutas.
 Kapha Dosha is composed of Ap (water) and Prithvi (earth) Mahabhutas.